 Comparison

-BCBA vs. BCaBA: Requirements Comparison
+BCBA vs. BCaBA: Requirements, Hours, and Scope Comparison Guide

 A BCBA is a graduate-level certification.
 BCBAs are independent practitioners who provide behavior-analytic services and supervise others (including BCaBAs and RBTs).